megacodist/algodraft/SPECIFICATION.md

 DO: close $configFile
 ```

+## Function
+Any defined procedure and function name is of `Function` type.
+This is particularly useful for callbacks.

 # Basic syntax
 ## Variables
 All variables must start with `$` character and adhere to [camelCase convention](#camelcase).